Pinocchio

 “No, thank you,” said Pinocchio.
 “I am going to school.”

-“You will ride faster with me,” said the Coachman.
-He thought, “He will ride faster all right, but not to where he thinks he is going.”
+“You will ride faster with me,” said the Coachman, thinking, “He'll ride faster all right, but not where he thinks he's going.”

 "Alright," said Pinocchio.
 "I need to get to school right away."